 Ideally, you need about 3 feet of space behind the chair so you can sway a bit, and 2 feet on either side to prevent hitting a wall or railing.
 The chairs look best at around 25-28″ off the ground.

 And of course, I emphasized to the little people (multiple times 😉 ) that Serena & Lily advertises this a chair, NOT a swing.
 Swaying is great.
 Swinging… not so much!
+Also, if this is a hanging rattan chair, the rattan will eventually break if it is banging into the wall repeatedly.

 How To Hang The Serena & Lily Hanging Chair From The Ceiling In 3 Steps